 Welcome your students on moving in day.
 Be available in case there are any problems.
 Make sure that new students are given a key, a copy of gas safety certificates, information pertaining to appliances and other house-related things.

-While some students will have been given a brief overview of how to manage bills and responsibilities by their parents, others won’t have and it’s not something that’s taught in schools.
+While some students will have been given a brief overview of how to manage bills and responsibilities by their parents, others might not be fully informed.
 Ensure your student tenants know which bills they are responsible for if you’re not offering a tenancy that has utility bills included.
 This will save any issues with unpaid bills.

 Conduct meter readings on the day your students move in and tell them where the water stop tap is, just in case there is a leak.